I don't know how you do it.

 We know you see people at their worst.
 You encourage them to change.
 You testify in emotional court hearings.

-We know you rarely have time to scarf down a cold sandwich unless you're on the road visiting kids and reminding them they're not forgotten in a system they can sometimes feel lost in.
+We know you rarely have time to scarf down a cold sandwich unless you somehow find a 10-minute break in a day spent reminding kids and fellow social workers they're not forgotten in a system they can sometimes feel lost and overwhelmed in.